-- Multi-Powered Radio: Keeping in touch with the world, and the local news and weather could be a lifesaver.
+- Multi-Powered Radio: Keeping in touch with the world, such as the and the local news and weather could be a lifesaver.

 - LED Safety Necklace: In addition to a collar, you might want to consider a safety necklace.
-The NiteHowl Rechargeable LED Safety Necklace is a USB rechargeable necklace designed for use in conjunction with your dog’s collar for additional protection and visibility (especially during the night).
+The NiteHowl Rechargeable LED Safety Necklace is a USB rechargeable necklace designed for use in conjunction with your dog’s collar for additional protection and visibility, especially at night.